Lerer/cic2-workshop/006-custom-sec.md

-# Organization based - Flexible Security

-## 6.0 Intro to flexible security
+# Intro to flexible security

 ### Actions
 Actions are one of the cornerstones to Okta CIC’s overall extensibility.
 With Actions, you can add essential custom logic to your login and identity flows specific to your needs.
 Actions also allow you to connect external integrations that enhance your overall extensibility experience.